PLEASE SHARE ELECTRONICALLY ♻ DO

 You tell

 me!
-What new ways to conserve energy have you discovered?
+What new ways to

 Final Comments: